-In this section we discuss the intense rivalry between Pfizer's Viagra (impotence treatment product) and a competing product developed by Eli Lilly & Company and Icos-Cialis.
+In this section we discuss the intense rivalry between Uber and Lyft in the taxi industry.
 This provides an example that intense rivalry can take place on factors other than pricing in an industry that is highly profitable.

 The SUPPLEMENT below is Michael Porter's response to a question as to whether or not he would add a "sixth force" if he were developing his framework today.